 Duke Street South Reconstruction Project

-The Duke Street South Reconstruction Project is a joint initiative between Maranoa Regional Council, the Department of Transport and Main Roads and the Australia Government through the Roads to Recovery program.
+The Duke Street South Reconstruction Project, with a total cost of $2,810,692, is a joint initiative between Maranoa Regional Council, the Department of Transport and Main Roads and the Australian Government's Roads to Recovery Program which provided $281,408.

 The Bigger Big Rig